mindscan-de/BrightFlux/README.md

 Reporting
-* Help with writing up the analysis, eg. using special report templates (e.g. different formats JIRA, or else))
+* Help with writing up the analysis, e.g. using special report templates (e.g. different formats JIRA, or else))
   * use of templates for creating a report
   * also detect different DataFrame types and use different report templates for different DataFrame types